HAILE-TESFU/JavaScript-Coding-Practice/README.md

 # JavaScript-Coding-Practice
-In this project all the JavaScript coding practice are going to be reposit.
+In this project all them are JavaScript coding practice challenges.